metalsoft-io/terraform-provider-metalcloud/website/docs/d/external_connection.html.md

 # external_connection

-This data source provides a mechanism to identify the ID of an external connection based on it's name.
+This data source provides a mechanism to identify the ID of an external connection based on label.

 ## Example usage

-The following example locates the external_connection_id for 'external_connection_10'.
+The following example locates the external_connection with label 'external_connection_10'.

 ```hcl
 data "metalcloud_external_connection" "ext10" {